mr7brown/agb.github.io/pages/mydoc/mydoc_fb_programming.md

 ### External resources

 The external resources section (on the right-hand side of the screen) is where PPMs should attach relevant documents.
-For example, PPMs may want to attach:
+PPMs may want to attach:

 * Preliminary project schedule
 * Project budget